skytone2000/Car-Price-Predictions/README.md

 # Car-Price-Predictions
-Copy code
+Copy app.R code
 then
-download the data in same folder then run app to view in browser
+download the data into same folder on your laptop then run app to view in browser
 ### Library needed to run app